Succession of Henry IV of France: Bourbon claim to throne

 The importance of the princes of the blood had been demonstrated when Antoine of Navarre's uncle Francis, Count of Enghien (d.
 1546) had commanded the victorious royal armies at the battle of Ceresole in 1544.
 It was to be further demonstrated when Antoine of Bourbon's last surviving brother, Cardinal Charles (d.
 1590), was chosen by the Catholic nobles as King of France in the face of Henry IV's Protestantism.
 Catherine de' Medici had ensured her regency of the nine-year-old King Charles IX in 1560 only by making a deal with Antoine of Bourbon, who many considered had the right, as First Prince of the Blood, to be the regent.

 In a kingdom that the Salic Law excluded women from succession to the throne, Catherine had overcome prejudice against government by a woman and been elected governor (gouvernante) of France with sweeping powers.
 However, she accepted that none of her three daughters would ever inherit the French throne.
-By 1572, only two of her sons remained alive, she brokered a marriage between her daughter Margaret and Henry, who that year became King Henry III of Navarre after the death of his mother, Jeanne d'Albret while she was buying clothes for the wedding in Paris.
+By 1572, only two of her sons remained alive; she brokered a marriage between her daughter Margaret and Henry, who that year became King Henry III of Navarre after the death of his mother, Jeanne d'Albret, while she was buying clothes for the wedding in Paris.
 The marriage was intended to unite the interests of the house of Valois with the house of Bourbon.

 Henry of Navarre always emphasised the significance of his blood, rather than religion, when he challenged the Guise-led Catholic League.
 After the League forced Henry III to sign the Treaty of Nemours, which excluded Navarre from the succession, in July 1585, the latter issued a manifesto condemning the pact as:

-A peace made with foreigners at the expense of the princes of the blood; with the House of Lorraine at the expense of the House of France; with rebels at the expense of obedient subjects; with agitators at the expense of those who have brought peace by every means within their power....
-I intend to oppose it with all my heart, and to this end to rally around me... all true Frenchmen without regard to religion, since this time it is a question of the defence of the state against the usurpation of foreigners.
+A peace made with foreigners at the expense of the princes of the blood; with the House of Lorraine at the expense of the House of France; with rebels at the expense of obedient subjects; with agitators at the expense of those who have brought peace by every means within their power [...]
+I intend to oppose it with all my heart, and to this end to rally around me [...] all true Frenchmen without regard to religion, since this time it is a question of the defence of the state against the usurpation of foreigners.

-The pull of such propaganda remained so potent that even after 25 years of civil war, an English agent reported that after that and similar declarations by Henry, "many good Catholics flooded to his standard".
+The pull of such propaganda remained so potent that even after 25 years of civil war, an English agent reported that after that and similar declarations by Henry, "many good Catholics flocked to his standard".